 - Share a link

-Identifies photo uploads to Facebook.
+Identifies media uploads (for example, pictures, videos) to Facebook.

 Identifies Facebook user profile updates.